Mini University, Inc. Home Office

 - After clocking into Procare and using the TAP machine, if applicable, families will take their child/children to their classroom and drop off from the hallway.
 We appreciate families not entering the classroom.

-- Families are encouraged to wear facial coverings/masks when interacting during drop off and pick up.
+- Families are required to wear facial coverings/masks when entering the center.

 - Your child will wash his/her hands in the classroom upon arrival and before departure.
 As always, your child will also wash his/her hands multiple times throughout the day.